ER-Visualizer/Visualizer/deliverables/iteration-plan.md

    * Use webhooks to recieve events from the backend
    * Display events given by the webhook on the log viewer

- * Docker setup and Travis setup
+ * Docker and Travis setup
    *

 #### Artifacts